Cheri Ben-Iesau

+Cheri Ben-Iesau is an American painter, muralist, author and retired member of the US Coast Guard based in the New Orleans area.

+Biography

-Born in 1960's Los Angeles and raised in a nomadic California family, Cheri Ben-Iesau is a painter, muralist, author and retired member of the US Coast Guard based in the New Orleans area.
-She is related, through her father, to the Atlanta artist Frederick Flemister.
+Born in 1960's Los Angeles and raised in a nomadic California family, she is related, through her father, to the Atlanta artist Frederick Flemister.

 Ben-Iesau's work has been exhibited in the Ogden Museum of Southern Art and numerous gallery shows.
 The U.S. Coast Guard's Hurricane Katrina Memorial, dedicated in a ceremony by DHS Secretary Chertoff on the 1st anniversary of the storm, features one of her murals.
 You can find her paintings at the New Orleans Veteran's Hospital and in the New Orleans Arts District at Ariodante Contemporary Crafts Gallery.
 Articles about her art have appeared in Louisiana Homes & Gardens, Professional Mariner, and the Times-Picayune.
 She is married to Mr. Timothy Thompson of New Orleans.